Licensed Marriage & Family Therapist 101236

 Hello!
 My name is Sabrina Santiago.
 I am a Licensed Marriage & Family Therapist #101236.
 I have a Masters Degree in Clinical Psychology with an emphasis in Marriage & Family Therapy from Pepperdine University's Graduate School of Education and Psychology.
 I am also a certified provider of the PEERS social skills programs for Teens and Young Adults developed by UCLA.

-I have been working with individuals of all ages and those with special needs, primarily with Autism Spectrum Disorder, since 2014 doing Play Therapy and Cognitive Behavioral Therapy and have assisted with Social Skills Programs aimed at helping children gain a better understanding of social cues and how to effectively interact with peers.
-During my time with clients I have watched them grow, learn to effectively communicate, increase regulation across and establish strong bonds with their caregivers and peers.
+I have been working with individuals of all ages and those with neurodivergence, primarily with Autism and ADHD, since 2014 doing Play Therapy and Cognitive Behavioral Therapy and have assisted with Social Skills Programs aimed at helping children gain a better understanding of social cues and how to effectively interact with peers.
+During my time with clients I have watched them grow, learn to effectively communicate, increase emotional regulation, and establish strong bonds with their caregivers and peers.
 Everyday I learn something new from my clients and they never cease to impress me with their intelligence and willingness to engage with others.

 I have had an ongoing interest in the field of psychology since I was young; it is fascinating the amount of diversity there is in how people process information.
 During my time at UC Irvine, I found myself drawn towards working with individuals who were struggling with mental illness.
 I saw how difficult it could be for someone to handle the stress-related challenges specific to their disorder(s).
 I also recognized how these challenges can affect dynamics within the family system, and the stigmatization that comes from living with a mental illness.

-When working with individuals and families, I primarily use Cognitive Behavioral Therapy (CBT) and Mindfulness.
+When working with individuals and families I utilize a collaborative approach.
+I make sure that I am meeting each client where they are at so that their needs are being properly met.
+I make sure to try and incorporate the family dynamic as well as it is an important part of treatment.
+I primarily use Cognitive Behavioral Therapy (CBT) and Mindfulness.
 These modalities allow me to help clients better understand how their thoughts, feelings, and behaviors are linked together, and subsequently how these things affect the self and others.
 With children, I primarily use Play Therapy; this allows them a safe space to feel understood, and the ability to express themselves creatively.
 By using this modality, I am able to help children learn more effective communication, coping, and self-regulation skills.

 "It's not what you look at that matters, it's what you see."